Menu

 The pain and agony in your limbs and back, like the worst flu you have ever experienced, that no pain medication can ease and it doesn’t go after a week or two.

-Ironically, even if people do acknowledge the symptoms we get that are visible, it’s the invisible ones that are more debilitating.
-But if most people won’t believe us about the ones they can see, how are we supposed to get people to realise how bad the invisible symptoms are?
+But if most people won’t believe us about the ones they CAN see, how are we supposed to get people to realise how bad the invisible symptoms can be?

 You can click on the hyperlinks in the above post to learn more and see references to information given.